chuchunf/leetcode-scala-3/src/main/scala/twopointers/twopointers.md

 # Two Pointers
-Two pointers is really an easy and effective technique in a **sorted sequence**, such as array or linked list.
+Two-pointers algorithm is an easy and effective technique in a **sorted sequence**, such as an array or linked list.
 Common scenarios are **find the min/max/equals/closest** in a **range defined by the two pointers**

-- It could be from same direction or matching towards centre
+- It could be from the same direction or matching towards the centre
 - The technique deals with a **continuous** range
-- Move two pointers **independently**, each depends on condition of the problem
+- Move two pointers **independently**, each depends on the condition of the problem

-Identify the condition of moving the pointer is the key to use this technique
+Identifying the condition of moving the pointer is the key to use this technique
 - Longest unique string => find/not-find repeating character
-  - Container with Most water => move the point which is not definitely smaller than current
+- Container with Most water => move the point which is not smaller than current
-  - Trap water fall => the water will flow from the lower part, and we start again when encounter a higher bar.
+- Trap water fall => the water will flow from the lower part, and we start again when encountering a higher bar.

 ## Related Algorithms
 - **Slow fast pointers** is a variant of this technique, for which two pointers move at a different speed.